-I am a instructor at the Analytic and Translational Genetics Unit at Massachusetts General Hospital.
-I additionally have affiliations with the Stanley Center (Broad Institute), and the Behavioral and Health Genomics Center (University of Southern California).
+I am an assistant professor (research) of economics at the Center for Economics and Social Research (CESR) and in the Department of Economics at University of Southern California.
+At CESR, I am the director of the Behavioral and Health Genomics Center.
 I am also the chair of the Method Development Working Group and a member of the Steering Committee for the Social Science Genetic Association Consortium.
 My research fields include in social science genomics, statistical genetics, econometrics, economics of education, and labor economics.

 Patrick Turley, PhD